Work requiring the board of directors' authorization

 Why a prior authorization?

 It is one of the management tools available to the board of directors to ensure the quality control of the work undertaken in the immovable.
 They must also abide to the co-ownership rules.
 These guidelines relate to compliance with the declaration of co-ownership, development and construction standards in force, as well as the rights of other co-owners.
-In addition, they concern insuring that damage will not be caused to the common portions of the immovable, and that the appropriate decision-making process has been initiated by the meeting of co-owners, if necessary.
+In addition, they concern insuring that prejudice will not be caused to the common portions of the immovable, and that the appropriate decision-making process has been initiated by the meeting of co-owners, if necessary.
 It should be noted that an authorization given by this meeting could be mandatory, if the proposed work affects the common portions.
 If this is the case, all the terms and conditions imposed by this general meeting must be respected for the work to take place.

 Nature of the work and materials used